OanaDemian/rock-paper-scissors/README.md

 5. Tests that paper looses to scissors.
 6. Tests that scissors looses to rock.
 7. Tests that rock looses to paper.
 8. Tests that it throws an error when

+## Data Flow

+App.js ---> index.ejs ---> game.js --->